Certified Financial Planner CFP and Chartered Financial Analyst CFA Logos

 That’s why we believe the “Fee-Only” compensation method is the most transparent and objective model for advisor compensation.

 The “Fee-Only” model reduces conflicts of interest and helps ensure that your financial planner acts in your best interest when making investment recommendations.
-Fee-Only advisors are compensated directly by their clients for advice, not by insurance companies or product sponsors.
+Fee-only advisors are compensated directly by their clients for advice, not by insurance companies or product sponsors.

 CFP Board’s Official Definition of Fee-Only